Customer Service Week

 - Award prizes to everyone who tries a puzzle.
 At the end of the week host a grand prize drawing from among the participants.

 - Host theme days with coordinated activities, food, and costumes.
-Some of the most popular are Stress Relief Day, Company Colors Day, Pajama Day, 60s Day, and Service Champions™ Day.
+Some of the most popular themes are Stress Relief Day, Company Colors Day, Pajama Day, 60s Day, and Sports Team Day.
 See the creative theme days at Estep Enterprises.

 - Create games based on popular TV shows such as Amazing Race, Jeopardy!, Cash Cab, and Survivor.